How to Stop After Effects From Crashing

 Tip #3: Export With Media Encoder

-One of the tricks for After Effects that professionals use is to export the project with Media Encoder.
-If After Effects keeps crashing during export, moving it over to Media Encoder can fix the problem.
+One of the tricks for After Effects that professionals use to avoid After Effects crashing when rendering is to export the project with Media Encoder.
+If After Effects crashes during export, switching to Media Encoder can often solve the issue.
 When it comes time to render and export, click on Queue to send it to Adobe Media Encoder.

 Tip #4: Utilize Cloud Computing with Vagon

-If crashes are holding you back, it’s time for a Vagon boost.
+If Adobe After Effects keeps crashing, especially during complex renders, it’s time for a Vagon boost.
 Transfer your projects to our high-performance cloud PCs in just a few clicks and enjoy a seamless, crash-free After Effects experience.
-It’s about getting your projects done, not troubleshooting.
+Learn more about using After Effects on a cloud computer for optimized performance.

 Tip #5: Remove Third-Party Plug-ins

-Next on our list of After Effects tricks to stop crashes is to remove third-party plugins.
-This may be frustrating for creators who are using a third-party plug-in on their current project, but a compatibility problem with a plug-in could be the reason why the program keeps crashing.
+Next on our list of After Effects tricks to stop crashes is to remove third-party plugins, especially if After Effects keeps crashing when opening a project.
+This may frustrate creators using a third-party plug-in in their current project, but a compatibility issue could be causing the crashes.

 Locate and delete the third-party plug-in files from these folders.
 After deleting the plugin files, close and reopen After Effects to reset the program.